Building Contractors Insurance

 There are a bewildering array of considerations, but speaking to an Insurance Broker like Ellis David can help make sense of it all.

-If you work in the construction industry as a contractor, no matter whether you are managing a large limited company working across various sites in the UK or running a small specialist contracting business locally, it is vital to have the right insurance in place.
+If you work in the construction industry as a contractor, it is vital to have the right insurance in place.

-When taking out your Contractors Insurance, it is essential that you work with a broker that understand the perils that working on a construction site has and can provide you with Insurance that adequately reflects this.
+When taking out your Contractors Insurance, it is essential that you work with a broker that understands the perils of working on a construction site and can provide you with Insurance that adequately reflects this.

 We have over 150 years of combined insurance broking experience with a specialism in the construction industry.
 Our team can tailor a policy to suit the exact needs of your business, rather than a one size fits all policy that can leave you open to risks.